 Chris Mooney joins us now, a leading science journalist, just wrote a book tackling this very question.
-It’s called Storm World: Hurricanes, Politics and the Battle over Global Warming.
-Chris Mooney is the Washington correspondent for Seed Magazine and the author of the New York Times bestseller The Republican War on Science.
+It’s called Storm World: Hurricanes, Politics, and the Battle over Global Warming.
+Chris Mooney is the Washington correspondent for Seed Magazine and the author of The New York Times best-seller The Republican War on Science.
 He joins us in our firehouse studio.
 Welcome to Democracy Now!

 CHRIS MOONEY: Thanks for having me.

 CHRIS MOONEY: It doesn’t cause them.
 We would have them anyway.
 But clearly, global warming is going to change hurricanes.
 You’re thinking about an atmospheric phenomenon that essentially runs upon heat and moisture, and global warming is going to change the heat content of the oceans.
 It’s going to change a lot of other things.
 Hurricanes are going to change as a result.
 Precisely how?
 Debated.
 Likely, they’ll become more intense, among other things.

 AMY GOODMAN: How is this debate playing out?
 I mean, this whole discussion about an issue that for years now has been vacuumed off government websites, those two words together, "global warming."